misakiudon/Light.vn-wiki-en/home.md

 ### Basic Information

-This is the Lightvn Visual Novel engine user wiki (english).
+This is the Lightvn Visual Novel engine user wiki (Wiki.js).
 We're on Discord for faster QnAs, and daily chit-chat.

 * [Homepage](http://lightvn.net/)